-The Brown & Root, Inc. Employees' Retirement and Savings Plan (the Plan) is a defined contribution plan for certain qualified employees of certain subsidiaries of Halliburton Company (Halliburton).
-The Plan is sponsored by Kellogg Brown & Root, LLC, formerly Kellogg Brown and Root, Inc. (the Company).
+The Kellogg Brown & Root, Inc. Retirement and Savings Plan (the Plan) is a defined contribution plan for certain qualified employees of certain subsidiaries of Halliburton Company (Halliburton).
+The Plan is sponsored by Kellogg Brown & Root, LLC, formerly Kellogg Brown and Root, Inc., (the Company), a subsidiary of Halliburton.
 The Plan was established in accordance with Sections 401(a) and 401(k) of the Internal Revenue Code of 1986, as amended (IRC) and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 The following description of the Plan provides only general information.
 Participants should refer to the plan document or summary plan description for a more complete description of the Plan's provisions.